txm-minh21/reactive-spring/README.md

     ```

 ## Contributing
-If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.
+Contributions are welcome!
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

 ## License
-This project is licensed under the
+This project is licensed under the [MIT License](LICENSE).

 ## Contact
 Project Link: http